reahl/reahl/reahl-doc/doc/component/setup.cfg.rst

 schedule
 ^^^^^^^^

-List each callable object that is to be run periodically as a scheduled job in the "schedule" entry.
+List each callable object that is to be run periodically as a scheduled job in the "schedule" list.
 This is a list of such objects represented as strings, each formatted as an `entry point object reference`_:

 .. code-block:: ini

    [options]
    component =
-     {
-       "schedule": [
+     schedule = [
-         "my.package:my_function"
+       "my.package:my_function",
        "my.package:MyClass.a_class_method"
      ]
-     }

 Entry points